Ship money: Aftermath

 Despite the trial case being won by Charles the opposition to ship money continued.
-In 1640 a group of citizens of London petitioned Charles directly and at the top of their grievances was against the tax:The petition starts off by attacking the tax: The pressing and unusual Impositions upon Merchandize, Importing and Exporting, and the urging and Levying of Ship-money, notwithstanding both which, Merchants Ships and Goods have been taken and destroyed both by Turkish and other Pirates.The narrowness of the case encouraged others to refuse the tax, and by 1639, less than 20% of the money demanded was raised.
-As matters deteriorated in England and Scotland starting with the Bishops' War, ship money would prove insufficient to finance the king's military needs.
-It would later be stopped by the Long Parliament when they voted the Ship Money Act 1640.
+In 1640, a group of citizens of London petitioned Charles directly and at the top of their list of grievances was the tax:The petition starts off by attacking the tax: The pressing and unusual Impositions upon Merchandize, Importing and Exporting, and the urging and Levying of Ship-money, notwithstanding both which, Merchants Ships and Goods have been taken and destroyed both by Turkish and other Pirates.The narrowness of the case encouraged others to refuse the tax.
+By 1639, less than 20% of the money demanded was raised.
+As matters deteriorated in England and Scotland starting with the Bishops' War, ship money proved to be insufficient to finance the king's military needs, partly because of the extra imposition of coat and conduct money to pay for the army.
+It was later stopped by the Long Parliament when they voted the Ship Money Act 1640 (16 Cha.
+1. c.
+14).
 Hampden went on to Parliamentary and Civil War leadership, only to die early on at the Battle of Chalgrove Field.
-Finally, half a century later, in the aftermath of the Glorious Revolution, the Bill of Rights 1689 prohibited all forms of extra-Parliamentary taxation.
+Finally, half a century later, in the aftermath of the Glorious Revolution, the Bill of Rights 1689 prohibited all forms of extra-parliamentary taxation.